chart21/mkdocs-hpmpc/docs/programs.md

 Especially, the `Functions` folder is relevant for users who want to implement their own program as multiple useful subroutines are already implemented by the the framework.
 !!!
 Tip
-    Before writing a new program, the tutorials in the `programs/tutorials` folder acts as a starting point to understand how to implement functions using the provided datatypes.
+    Before writing a new program, the tutorials in the `programs/tutorials` folder act as a starting point to understand how to implement functions using the provided datatypes.

 ## Importing Existing Functions as Modules